 - Top places to add to your sailing itinerary

 What makes Germany a good place to sail?

 Although Germany is usually not the first destination to pop up in your mind as the top sailing destination, it surprises you with three aspects:

-- Germany is a country with developed yachting culture and a high level of sailing skills
+- Germany is a country with a developed sailing culture and a high level of sailing skills

 - Quality marine infrastructure - numerous and well-equipped marinas with transparent service and facilities

 - Unique coastline sailing experience with fabulous sailing conditions in the main season - constant bad and rainy weather is actually a myth